beadaut/intro_to_programing_with_python/intro_to_python_5.md

 print(answer)
 ```

-Go ahead and see if you can try some other problems on the [Leetcode](leetcode.com) website using this idea.
+Go ahead and see if you can try some other problems on the [Leetcode](leetcode.com) website using the idea in this post.

 See you in the next post.